open-source-kenya/web-starter/README.md

 ## Deployment

+There are many ways on how you would deploy your node-based site, including GitHub pages and Netlify among others.

-I used netlify to deploy this: <https://webtemp.netlify.app/>
+In this project, I used netlify to deploy this: <https://webtemp.netlify.app/>